jvargh7/jvargh7.github.io/_pages/about.md

 <p><b>2014 - 2015&emsp;   </b> Junior Consultant, IMS Health </p>
 <p><b>2009 - 2014&emsp;   </b> Dual Degree, Department of Biotechnology, IIT Madras </p>

+As part of my <a href="https://nutrition.emory.edu/"><b>PhD</b></a>, I studied how wealth over the life course is associated with cognition and health (physical, mental, socio-emotional) in low- and middle-income countries.
+My work used data from the <a href="https://academic.oup.com/ije/article/41/3/621/828836" target="_blank">COHORTS collaboration</a>, a consortium of six birth cohorts from five LMICs.

+As part of my Postdoctoral Fellowship, I worked with <a href="https://diabetes.emory.edu/" target="_blank">Global Diabetes Research Center</a> on three topics: diabetes subphenotypes, long COVID (post-acute sequelae) and cardiometabolic disease care continuum.